 When it was difficult deciding how to place two deserving horses I asked myself, which would I rather breed?
 That made the decision easy and correct.

 No one who loves horses would insult one.
 We admire and appreciate them all.
 Even when a head “lacks refinement.”
 God hasn’t made an ugly horse yet.

-Some of the most beautiful horses in the world don’t get a second look from passers-by.
-Their beauty is more than skin deep.
+Some of the most beautiful horses in the world won’t get a second look from passers-by because their beauty is more than skin deep.
 They’re marvelous beings with servant hearts.
-From tabloids to the Bible, beautiful outsides and insides are rarely packaged together.
+From tabloid newspapers to the Bible, beautiful outsides and insides are rarely packaged together.

 Photos of beloved ponies who raised at least one family of kids reveal what a heart-of-gold looks like.
-Shaggy.
+They’re shaggy.
 Plump.
 Scruffy.
 Loved.
-The entire pony isn’t usually visible because it’s draped with kids.
+The entire pony usually isn’t visible in pictures because it’s draped with kids.
 Patient.
 Serving.
 Teaching.

-Love creates beauty.
-Physical beauty can inspire lust, but not love.
+Love transforms beauty.
+Physical beauty often inspires lust, but not love.

 God Observes What We Do With Horses

 Horses come to us as servants and teachers.
 Scared at first.
 Then willing, if we’re worthy of their service.
-Turning them into champions of looks or performance is a human thing.
+Making champions is a human thing.
 We do that.
 God didn’t.
 Yet He watches everything we do.
 The decisions we make.
 How we treat the gift He gives us that is horse.